20.2.9 Interest on Carryback of Net Operating Loss

 NOL Carryback and Recaptured Investment Credit

 1. A taxpayer may claim investment credit in one year and pay recaptured tax in another year.
 An NOL carryback could release an investment credit.
 Because the investment credit is no longer in use, the taxpayer does not owe the recaptured tax.
-The recaptured tax is then refunded with an availability date of the NOL that released the investment credit.
+Interest is only paid on the overpayment, when the 45-day interest-free period for the carryback application or claim is missed.
+See IRM 20.2.9.4, Determining the Overpayment Interest Period, to establish whether the 45-day interest-free period has been met.
+Additionally, refer to the 45-day interest-free chart on SERP as an additional resource.

 Example:

-Hawthorn Corporation purchased an asset in 2002 and claimed a $300 investment credit.
-In 2004, they sold the asset.
+Hawthorn Corporation purchased an asset in 2018 and claimed a $300 investment credit.
+In 2020, they sold the asset.
 They were not entitled to any investment credit, so they paid the recapture tax of $300.
-In 2005, they had a net operating loss.
-It was carried back to 2002 and eliminated the income and the tax.
-The Form 1139 showed not only the carryback of the NOL to 2002, but also a refund of the recaptured tax in 2004.
+In 2021, they had a net operating loss.
+It was carried back to 2018 and eliminated the income and the tax.
+The Form 1139 reported not only the carryback of the NOL to 2018, but also a refund of the recaptured tax in 2020.
 A statement was attached explaining why the refund of the recaptured tax was being claimed.
-Use a TC 295 with an interest computation date of March 15, 2006 (due date of the NOL) to allow the refund of the recaptured tax.
+Use a TC 295 with an interest computation date of April 15, 2022 (due date of the NOL) to allow the refund of the recaptured tax.

 Combination of Adjustments—Form 2285, Concurrent Determinations of Deficiencies

-2. Examination and Appeals employees prepare Form 2285 when income tax adjustments fall under more than one section of the Code and a combination of adjustments is needed.
+2. Examination and Appeals employees prepare Form 2285 when income tax adjustments fall under more than one section of the Code, and a combination of adjustments is needed.
+Instructions for processing multiple carryback adjustments can be found in IRM 21.5.9.5.6, Multiple Adjustments.

 1. The amounts of the deficiencies and overpayments on which interest is to be computed are shown on line 11 of Form 2285, in columns (a) through (g).